KGML-lab/Knowledge-guided-Gen-AI-ICML-2026.github.io/README.md

-# Imageomics-NeruIPS-2025
+# Knowledge-guided GenAI Workshop @ ICML 2026

-Imageomics: Discovering Biological Knowledge from Images Using AI workshop at NeurIPS 2025
+Workshop on Incorporating Scientific Knowledge in Generative AI at ICML 2026 (Tentative)